Level: Advanced (Level 3)Awarding Body: Edexcel

 You will also find out how to motivate people, and look at different ways of leading an organisation.
 You will discover what it takes to be a successful entrepreneur.

 Business will equip you with the skills you need to progress into work or on to University.
 You will learn how to apply theory to factual situations, how to analyse problems, arrive at solutions, and how to evaluate business strategies.

 What can it lead to?

-Many of our business students’ progress onto University after leaving St Charles; just over 60% of A level Business students and approximately 70% of BTEC Business students go onto study a business related degree.
-This ranges from generic courses such as Business Studies and International Business Management to more focused ones such as Accounting and Finance, Marketing and Human Resources Management.
+Many of our business students’ progress onto University after leaving St Charles; just over 60% of A Level Business students and 70% of BTEC Business students go onto study a business related degree.
+This ranges from generic courses such as Business Studies and International Business Management to more specialised ones such as Accounting and Finance, Marketing and Human Resources Management.

 Those students who decide University is not for them can equally gone to a wide range of apprenticeships in many different fields.

 Edexcel GCE in Business is structured into two themes in the first year: Students are introduced to business in Themes 1 and 2 through building knowledge of core business concepts and applying them to real life business contexts to develop a broad understanding of how businesses work.

 In year two breadth and depth of knowledge and understanding, with applications to a wider range of contexts and more complex business information, are developed in Themes 3 and 4, requiring students to take a more strategic view of business opportunities and issues.